CVHvn/Mario_A2C_A3C/README.md

 * Compare A2C and A3C:
   - A3C is very difficult to implement and runs very slow compared to A2C.
 I also don't notice much difference between the two.
   - A3C uses a lot of memory.
 So i don't have enough resources to test enough for A3C.
+  - Conclusion: should use A2C to save resources.
+If you want a better algorithm than A2C, use ACKTR, PPO or newer algorithms (Muzero, R2D2, Agent75, SAC, ...) instead of A3C (only marginally better in some environments and very resource-intensive, difficult to implement)

+* Compare ACKTR and A2C:
+  - Advantages:
+    - ACKTR learns much faster than A2C.
+    - ACKTR completes more stages (better than A2C)
+    - ACKTR can use larger num_envs, learn_step (according to ACKTR paper, A2C will drop performance if batch_size=learn_step * num_envs is too large (~640) while ACKTR will be better if batchsize is increased).
+    - Adding KFAC is very easy, just recode (or copy) the KFAC optimizer.
+Add a few lines of backward fisher matrix code

+  - Disadvantages:
+    - ACKTR cannot take advantage of LSTM, if KFAC can still work with LSTM, ACKTR's performance can be significantly better.
+    - ACKTR has bugs if eigen_eps is not added!
+However, adding eigen_eps will distort the gradient (all torch KFAC implementations that I saw will have bugs so I added eigen_eps)
+    - ACKTR cannot be as good as PPO even though KFAC is much more complex clipping in PPO
+    - If you recode KFAC (instead of copying like me), it will be very difficult to implement because KFAC is complex and difficult to understand.

+  - Conclusion: ACKTR is definitely better than A2C

 ## Requirements